cadusouza1/meanie/README.md

 ```

 ## Contributing
-Contributions are welcome!
+Contributions are welcome.
 Please feel free to submit issues or pull requests.

 ## Contact
 For questions or suggestions, please open an issue on the [GitHub repository](https://github.com/cadusouza1/meanie.git)

-## Acknowledgments
-- Inspired by the need for quick statistical calculations in command-line environments.